Science For Disaster Reduction

 Who Are We?

-We are the Science for Disaster Reduction Federal interagency coordination group.
-We bring together the civilian and defense agencies that are interested in developing and applying science and technology during natural and technological disaster events.
+We are the Science for Disaster Reduction Interagency Working Group under the National Science and Technology Council's Subcommittee for Resilience Science and Technology.
+We bring together the civilian and defense agencies that develop and apply science and technology to reduce the impacts of natural and technological hazard events.

 What Do We Do?